Signal Processing on Graphs: Causal Modeling of Unstructured Data: Introduction

 \section{Introduction}

 There is an explosion of data, generated, measured, and stored at very fast rates in many disciplines, from finance and social media to geology and biology.
-Much of this \textit{Big Data} takes the form of simultaneous, long running time series.
-Examples, among many others, include protein-to-protein interactions in organisms, patients records in health care, customers consumptions in (power, water, natural gas) utility companies, cell phone usage for wireless service providers, companies financial data, social interactions among individuals in a population.
-The internet-of-things (IoT) is an imminent source of ever increasing large collection of time series.
-The diversity and \textit{un}structured nature of Big Data challenges our ability to derive models from first principles; in alternative, because data is abundant, it is of great significance to develop methodologies that, in collaboration with domain experts, assist extracting low-dimensional representations for the data.
-Networks or graphs are becoming prevalent as models to describe data relationships.
-These low-dimensional graph data representations are then used for further analytics, for example, to compute statistics, make inferences, perform signal processing tasks~\cite{jackson_social_2010,murphy_loopy_1999,sandryhaila_discrete_2013}, or quantify how topology influences diffusion in networks of agents~\cite{newman_networks:_2010}.
+Much of this data takes the form of simultaneous, long running time series.
+Examples include protein-to-protein interactions in organisms, patient records in health care, customer consumptions in (power, water, natural gas) utility companies, cell phone usage for wireless service providers, companies' financial data, and social interactions among individuals in a population.
+The internet-of-things (IoT) is an imminent source of ever increasing large collections of time series.
+This data is often referred to as \textit{un}structured.

+Networks or graphs are becoming prevalent as models to describe the relationships among the nodes and the data they produce.
+These low-dimensional graph data representations are used for further analytics, for example, to compute statistics, make inferences, perform signal processing tasks~\cite{jackson_social_2010,murphy_loopy_1999,sandryhaila_discrete_2013}, or quantify how topology influences diffusion in networks of nodes~\cite{newman_networks:_2010}.
+These methods all use the structure of the \emph{known} graphs to extract knowledge and meaning from the observed data supported on the graphs.

+However, in many problems the graph structure itself may be \emph{unknown}, and a first issue is to infer from the data the unknown relations between the nodes.
+The diversity and \textit{un}structured nature of the data challenges our ability to derive models from first principles; alternatively, because data is abundant, it is of great significance to develop methodologies that, in collaboration with domain experts, assist extracting low-dimensional representations that structure the data.
+Early work in estimating low-dimensional graph-like structure includes dimensionality reduction approaches such as \cite{roweis_nonlinear_2000,tenenbaum_global_2000}.
+These methods work on a static snapshot of data and do not incorporate the notion of time.